RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng6bj02/

 "there is something wrong" that a person wants to have Donald Trump removed from the center of all attention.
-There is something wrong with the media enviornment of Reddit where people can't see the Donald Trump issue and constantly entertainment-wash that it's great to have a President to joke-on mock and insult all the time and Late Night Comedy television making jokes about a President is the leadershp we need!
-Reddit users can't escape their comment fixations and enage nonfiction paper-printed books. ... ... ...
+There is something wrong with the media environment of Reddit where people can't see the Donald Trump issue and constantly entertainment-wash that it's great to have a President to joke-on mock and insult all the time and Late Night Comedy television making jokes about a President is the leadership we need!
+Reddit users can't escape their comment fixations and engage nonfiction paper-printed books. ... ... ...
 “When a population becomes distracted by trivia, when cultural life is redefined as a perpetual round of entertainments, when serious public conversation becomes a form of baby-talk, when, in short, a people become an audience, and their public business a vaudeville act” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng60nkm/

 Blue vs. Red, Red vs. Blue.
 Sports mentality, "winner takes all", a loss of comprehension that governing is not about defeating We The People and attacking We The People.
-That's Russian informationw arfare attacking USA population and people are so bamboozled by Putin's IRA they can't face that the Internet Resarch Agency is not a hoax.
+That's Russian information warfare attacking USA population and people are so bamboozled by Putin's IRA they can't face that the Internet Research Agency is not a hoax.
 It invaded Reddit.
 The owners of Reddit don't care who manipulates people into humor-washing Putin and Trump.
 Jokes are welcome, even if they wash away all goodness.
 An audience LOL to death. https://www.bbc.com/news/technology-43255285

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng66rq7/

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng61wm2/

 People do not comprehend or understand their own media anti-reality.
-Neil Postmans' 1985 book "Amusing Ourselves To Death" is not optional learning.
+Neil Postman's 1985 book "Amusing Ourselves To Death" is not optional learning.

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng6ap3w/